andpol5/andpol5.github.io/_posts/2016-08-21-mind-in-the-machine.md

 In Ray Kurzweil’s book “How to create a mind”, Kurzweil notes that the neocortex performs a pattern recognition role vital to human intelligence.
-Modern research agrees that the 6-layers perform a sort of unsupervised learning algorithm @2014arXiv1407.3432O.
+Modern research agrees that the 6-layers perform a sort of unsupervised learning algorithm.
 Some attempts have been made to model the cortical interactions as message passing algorithms popular in probabilistic graphical models.
 These Bayesian interactions play well into Kurzweil’s pattern recognition